assistcontrol/readline.nvim/README.md

 Readline motions and deletions in Neovim.

+## NOTE

+This was forked from `linty-org/readline.nvim`.
+That user's entire account was deleted without notice so I've imported it here to preserve it.

 ## Introduction

 The [Readline](https://en.wikipedia.org/wiki/GNU_Readline) text-editing shortcuts let you do things like move the cursor or delete text by a word or a line at a time.
 The Readline shortcuts are enabled by default all over the place: for example, in the major shells (Bash, Zsh, fish), in programming language REPLs, and [even in macOS](https://support.apple.com/en-us/HT201236).
 So you should probably use them if you aren't already!